 - Represents a former audit partner of a Big Four firm at trial of enforcement action brought by the PCAOB.

-- Represented Moody’s in action brought by institutional investors alleging that it published fraudulent ratings of notes issued by a structured investment vehicle.
+- Trial counsel for Moody’s in action brought by institutional investors alleging that it published fraudulent ratings of notes issued by a structured investment vehicle.

 - Achieved dismissal of MBS class action against the CEO, CFO and former Chief Risk Officer of Canadian Imperial Bank of Commerce (“CIBC”), as well as the former Chairman and CEO of CIBC World Markets, alleging that they and the bank fraudulently misled investors regarding the bank’s exposure to subprime sectors of the U.S. real estate market.